Baltimore Orioles: Television

 MASN, co-owned by the Orioles and the Washington Nationals, is the team's exclusive television broadcaster.
 MASN airs almost the entire slate of regular season games.
 Some exceptions include Saturday games on either Fox (via its Baltimore affiliate, WBFF) or Fox Sports 1, or Sunday Night Baseball on ESPN.
 Many MASN telecasts in conflict with Nationals' game telecasts air on an alternate MASN2 feed.

 Veteran sportscaster Gary Thorne served as lead television announcer from 2007 to 2019, with Jim Hunter as his backup along with Hall of Fame member and former Orioles pitcher Jim Palmer and former Oriole infielder Mike Bordick as color analysts, who almost always work separately.
-In 2020, Thorne and Palmer were removed from the television booth due to COVID-19 concerns, and replaced with Scott Garceau.
+In 2020, Thorne and Palmer were removed from the television booth due to COVID-19 concerns and replaced with Scott Garceau.
 In 2021, MASN let go Thorne, Hunter, analysts Mike Bordick and Rick Dempsey, and studio host Tom Davis, and added Ben McDonald as a secondary analyst.
-Starting in 2022, Kevin Brown becomes the primary TV play-by-play announcer, with Garceau, Arnold or Newman the backups.
+Starting in 2022, Kevin Brown became the primary TV play-by-play announcer, with Garceau, Arnold or Newman the backups.

 The Orioles severed their ties with Comcast SportsNet Mid-Atlantic (now NBC Sports Washington) at the end of the 2006 season in favor of MASN, a joint venture with the Washington Nationals.
 It had been the Orioles' cable partner since 1984, when it was known as Home Team Sports.
 The Orioles and the Washington Nationals have been in a dispute since the early 2010s, MASN is owned by both teams with the Orioles holding an 80% stake.
 The dispute which is ongoing as of October 2020 contends that the Nationals deserves a greater fee from MASN due to the team's recent success and market growth.
 When fees paid to each team were first negotiated, both teams were paid the same fees.

 WJZ-TV was the Orioles' broadcast TV home, completing its latest stint from 1994 through 2017.
 Since MASN acquired rights in 2007, its coverage was simulcast on WJZ-TV under the branding "MASN on WJZ 13".
 MASN elected not to syndicate any Orioles or Washington Nationals games to broadcast television for the 2018 season, marking the first time since the Orioles' arrival that their games are not on local broadcast television.

 Previously, WJZ-TV carried the team from their arrival in Baltimore in 1954 through 1978.
 In the first four seasons, WJZ-TV shared coverage with Baltimore's other two stations, WMAR-TV and WBAL-TV.
 The games moved to WMAR from 1979 through 1993 before returning to WJZ-TV.
 From 1994 to 2009, some Orioles games aired on WNUV.